 If you are currently working but this is causing you problems with your studies or you would like to stop or reduce the hours you work but don’t think you can afford to, contact a Welfare Adviser in the Advice and Counselling Service for advice about your financial options.
 You might also want to speak to your personal adviser or student support officer in your academic school to discuss what study skills support you could access which might enable you to better manage your studies and part-time work.
 You may also find it useful to use our resources to help you work out your own budget.

-If you are an EU national you may only be eligible for an EU Tuition Fee Loan and no Student Finance for living costs, so earnings from part time work might be one of your main sources of funding.
+If you are an EU national, you may only be eligible for an EU Tuition Fee Loan and no Student Finance for living costs, so earnings from part time work might be one of your main sources of funding.
 However, some EU nationals are eligible for Student Finance for living costs.
-This is explained in the 'Eligibility for government student finance' section of the Advice and Counselling Service advice guide 'Undergraduate Funding: 2016 onwards starters (Home and EU)'.
-You can also contact a Welfare Adviser in the Advice and Counselling Service for more information or advice about applying for student finance for living costs.
+This is explained in the 'Eligibility for government student finance' section of the 'Undergraduate Funding advice guide.

 Law, regulations and policies can change quickly.
 The information on our website is given in good faith and has been carefully checked but QMUL cannot accept responsibility for any errors or omissions.
 QMUL is not responsible for the content or reliability of the linked websites which are provided for further information.